broegaard/telemed/README.md

      The Game's 1st player is Pedersen
      The Game's 2nd player is Findus

-How do I run Demo-REST?
+How do I run REST based TeleMed?
 ---

 Start the REST server